greatxue/coding_language/cpp_tut/16_cpp_set.md

   **Application:** STL `unordered_set` class

-**Sets and Efficiency**

-Clients using Sets for particular types often have much more efficient data structures than binary trees:
+However, clients using sets **for particular types** often have much more efficient data structures than binary trees:

-+ If the element type was `string` and then use a `Lexicon` (*DAWG*) instead of a binary search tree, and the resulting implementation would be far more efficient.
++ If the element type was `string` and then use a `Lexicon` (*Directed Acyclic Word Graph, DAWG*) instead of a binary search tree, and the resulting implementation would be far more efficient.
 + Another type of common sets is `Set<char>`, which comes up if you want to specify a set of delimiter characters for a scanner.

 **Character Sets**